nathanieldchu/ubuild_CCF/index.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>taste</strong> something completely different"
-  content: For thousands of years, cultured foods have been discovered by accident—who
+  content: 'For thousands of years, cultured foods have been discovered by accident:
-    forgot about this milk from last year?
-Instead, we are taking the time to understand the art of microbes to discover foods that go beyond where any tastebuds have gone.
+    what <em>happened</em> to this milk?
+Instead, we are taking the time to understand the art of microbes to discover foods that go beyond where any tastebuds have gone.'
   media:
     image: "/uploads/2019/06/11/IMG_1405_crop.jpeg"
     alt_text: mixed board